jakesboles/Boles_et-al_DSS_time-series/brain_RNAseq/README.md

-In between scripts 04 and 05, a gene-set proximity analysis ([Cousins et al., 2023, *Bioinformatics*](https://academic.oup.com/bioinformatics/article/39/1/btac735/6832036?login=true))
+In between scripts 04 and 05, a gene-set proximity analysis ([Cousins et al., 2023, *Bioinformatics*](https://academic.oup.com/bioinformatics/article/39/1/btac735/6832036?login=true)) was performed on the set of ranked gene lists generated in 04.
+The output from this analysis was used in 05.